leccetech/community/README.md

 # LecceTech Community [![Join the chat at https://discord.gg/aTQkMyW](./discord.svg)](https://discord.gg/aTQkMyW)

-**We will be having links related to our meetups/events here in the [events](https://github.com/leccetech/meetups) folder in this repo**
+**We will be having links related to our meetups/events here in the [meetups](https://github.com/leccetech/meetups) folder in this repo**

-LecceTech Community is a non-profit tech community dedicated to promote technology, organise series of open-source tech events/meetups that teach software skills and help people learn the latest Technologies.
+LecceTech Community is a non-profit and free-for-all tech community dedicated to promote technology, organise series of open-source tech events/meetups that teach software skills and help people learn the latest Technologies.
 We are based in [Lecce, Italy](https://en.wikipedia.org/wiki/Lecce).
 We help people of all skill levels–from beginners to experts–discover what's possible.